frederic-perez/AmE-dictionary/data/dictionary.md

 __irrespective__ _adj_
 __irrigate__ _v_ :dart:
 __irritating__ _adj_ _Syn_ annoying, tiresome
-__ischemia__ _n_ A decrease in the blood supply to a bodily organ, tissue, or part caused by constriction or obstruction of the blood vessels. _Syn_ ischaemia
+__ischemia__ _n_ :two: A decrease in the blood supply to a bodily organ, tissue, or part caused by constriction or obstruction of the blood vessels. _Syn_ ischaemia
 __ischemic__ _adj_
 __island__
 __islander__